 A while ago I came across another cafe which has some popularity with some cyclists.
 After all, for decades a nice tea shop with scrummy cakes has been tempting me while out cycling.
 On this point I remember some nice tea rooms at Painswick, Gloucestershire, where I used to drop in with my friend Wallie in the 1980s and spending so much time pedalling around the Cotswolds.

-Naturally I had to check out Emily’s tea shop at Whitwell, a nice village in Hertfordshire and not far from Hitchin and Stevenage.
+Naturally I had to check out Emily’s Tea Shop at Whitwell, a nice village in Hertfordshire and not far from Hitchin and Stevenage (this is on one of my commuting routes).
 This is typical Home Counties territory with upmarket villages looking very pretty and well cared for.

 Besides, it isn’t every day you can find a place like this, especially one that has a cycle jumble sale running alongside.
 Read on…..